hendrixxD/My-Alt_Portfolio/capstone/README.md

 A local `init.sql` file is mounted file to `docker-entrypoint-initdb.d/init.sql` inside the container.
 This `init.sql` script contains SQL commands to create tables and load data from CSV files.

-When thecontainer starts for the first time, it will automatically run this init.sql script.
+When the container starts for the first time, it will automatically run this `init.sql` script.
 This approach allows for automating the process of setting up the initial database schema and populating it with data.

 - **Load**

    **PG to GCS**
    - Uses PostgresToGCSOperator
    - Extracts data from Postgres using a SQL query
    - Loads this data into Google Cloud Storage (GCS) as JSON files